-- (1) With the mast vertical, raise the carriage high enough to place blocks under the load forks.
+(1) With the mast vertical, raise the carriage high enough to place blocks under the load forks.
 This is done to create slack in the load chains when the carriage is lowered.
 Lower the carriage all the way down to the floor.
-Make sure the carriage is level, this will prevent any binding when the mast is raised. - (2) While supporting lift chains, remove the split pin and slide out chain anchor pins from the chain anchors of stationary upright. - (3) Pull the chains out of the sheaves and drape them over the front of the carriage. - (4) Slowly raise inner mast upright until mast clears top of fork carriage.
-Move carriage to work area and lower mast. - Make sure carriage remains on floor and does not bind while mast is being raised. - (5) Inspect all parts for wear or damage.
-Replace all worn or damaged parts. - (6) Reverse the above steps to reinstall. - Replace the split pin of chain anchor with new one.
+Make sure the carriage is level, this will prevent any binding when the mast is raised.

+(2) While supporting lift chains, remove the split pin and slide out chain anchor pins from the chain anchors of stationary upright.

+- (3) Pull the chains out of the sheaves and drape them over the front of the carriage. - (4) Disconnect connector from the work lamp assy.

+- (5) Slowly raise inner mast upright until mast clears top of fork carriage.
+Move carriage to work area and lower mast.

+- ▲ Make sure that carriage remains on floor and does not bind while mast is being raised.

+- Inspect all parts for wear or damage.

+Replace all worn or damaged parts.

+- Reverse the above steps to reinstall.